-I’ve used the phrase “That’s unacceptable!” about elevendy thousand times in the 50 years I’ve been roaming this planet.
-It’s my go-to phrase when some person, place, thing, or situation isn’t behaving exactly the way that I, in all my highly evolved wisdom, thinks it should be.
-Sometimes it’s the big stuff – My mom died after a horrific 6-week nightmare of bile acid eroding her intestines after a botched gallbladder removal.
+I’ve used the phrase “That’s unacceptable!” so many thousands of times in the 50 years I’ve been roaming this planet.
+It’s my go-to phrase when some person, place, thing, or situation isn’t behaving exactly the way that I, in all my highly evolved wisdom, think it should be.
+Sometimes it’s the big stuff – my mom died after a horrific 6-week nightmare of bile acid eroding her intestines after a botched gallbladder removal.
 My sponsee relapsed again and got a DUI this time.
-Trump (‘nuff said).
+Trump… (‘nuff said about him.)
 Why, God, why?
 And yes, I’ve heard acceptance is the answer, but still…

-Acceptance is one of the basic building blocks of a 12-step program.
-We routinely read the Acceptance passage from page 417 of the personal story section of the Big Book at my home group meeting:
+Acceptance is one of the basic building blocks of a 12-step program .
+We routinely read the Acceptance passage from page 417 of the personal story section of the Acceptance Big Book at my home group meeting: